Leica V-LUX 2 vs Sony HX95

 It is notable that the V-LUX 2 has a hotshoe, while the HX95 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The HX95 is a recent model that features in the current product line-up of Sony.
-In contrast, the V-LUX 2 has been discontinued (but can be found pre-owned on eBay).
+In contrast, the V-LUX 2 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the V-LUX 2 was succeeded by the Leica V-LUX 3.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.
+Further information on the features and operation of the V-LUX 2 and HX95 can be found, respectively, in the Leica V-LUX 2 Manual (free pdf) or the online Sony HX95 Manual.

 So what is the bottom line?
 Is the Leica V-LUX 2 better than the Sony HX95 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.